 The Mercure Melbourne Southbank offers family size hotel rooms which come with two large beds in a single room.
 Each room has a small dining table, microwave, fridge and tea and coffee making facilities, so it is possible to prepare some basic meals.

 The Mercure Melbourne Southbank has a restaurant on site that serves a buffet breakfast each morning, free WiFi and parking (paid) is available at the nearby Eureka Car Park.

 Below we’ve provided some tips on how best to get between the airport and the city and tips on how to get around the city and between various attractions.

 Melbourne Airport to Melbourne City

-One of the cheapest and easiest way to get from the Melbourne Airport to Melbourne City is via Skybus.
-Skybus operates 24 hours 7 days a week with a bus leaving the airport every 10 minutes directly to the Southern Cross Station.
+One of the cheapest and easiest ways to get from Melbourne Airport to Melbourne City is via Skybus.
+Skybus operates between 4.30 am to midnight, 7 days a week with a bus leaving the airport every 15 minutes directly to the Southern Cross Station.